Search blog:

 • Appointing an auditor, accountant or solicitor, where required

-Do I need to appoint a company secretary to register a private limited company?
+Do I need to appoint a company secretary?

 What is the difference between a company secretary and a company director?

-A director is ultimately responsible for ensuring the company is managed lawfully and meets all statutory requirements, but secretaries can still incur personal responsibility if they fail to comply with the requirements of the Companies Act.
+A director is ultimately responsible for ensuring the company is managed lawfully and meets all statutory requirements.
+However, secretaries can still incur personal responsibility if they fail to comply with the requirements of the Companies Act 2006.

-Directors have the power to appoint and remove secretaries and decide which duties to delegate.
-Therefore, whilst directors and secretaries may interchangeably carry out the same duties, directors are ultimately liable for these responsibilities and can be held personally accountable if the secretary fails to uphold their statutory duties.
+Under the law, directors have the power to appoint and remove secretaries and decide which duties to delegate.
+Therefore, whilst directors and secretaries may interchangeably carry out the same duties, directors are still liable for these responsibilities and can be held personally accountable if the secretary fails to uphold their statutory duties.

 Who can and cannot be a company secretary?

 The secretary of a private limited company can be an individual person, including a director or shareholder.
-This role can also be held by another company or organisation, the firm’s accountant or solicitor, a professional chartered secretary, or a company that provides company secretarial services.
+Another company, accountant, solicitor, or professional chartered secretary can also hold this role.

-However, the role cannot be held by the company auditor, any employee of the auditor, or any person who is an undischarged bankrupt or disqualified director.
+However, the company auditor, any employee of the auditor, or any person who is an undischarged bankrupt or disqualified director cannot be a company secretary.

 Can a director also be the company secretary?